Developing industry's technologies and innovations for crossover applications in new growth markets

 PIVOT programme pilot

 PIVOT is about supply chains in regional clusters working together to help companies take technologies and innovations from one industry and develop them so they can be commercial exploited in another market.
-The PIVOT programme pilot will support the development of technologies and innovations coming from across a range of West Midlands supply chains that can contribute to the aerospace and aviation sectors (with a special – but by no means exclusive -- interest in contributing to the greening of aerospace and aviation).
+The PIVOT programme pilot is supporting the development of technologies and innovations from other sectors that can contribute to the aerospace and aviation sectors (with a special interest in contributing to the greening of aerospace and aviation).

 What PIVOT provides